tomas-go/Quizlet-TextToSpeech/README.md

     * Also to get away from installing packages globally.
     * Videos used to refer to:
       * https://www.youtube.com/watch?v=zDYL22QNiWk
-    * PROBLEMS:
-      * `pipenv install` works and begins to install dependencies but gets stuck on the last one.
-This seems to be with `urllib3`.
-I ran `pipenv install urllib3` and the program got stuck in the same way.
     * Progress:
       * Program can run with:
         * `pipenv run HelpMeStudy.py`